mrkem598/joshbrostoff.github.io/_posts/2018-04-24-feedback_loop.md

 <a href="/assets/images/record producer.png"><img src="/assets/images/record producer.png"></a>

-Another advantage of the application is the ability to manage the native reporting functionality offered by ServiceNow.
+Another advantage of the application is the ability to leverage the native reporting functionality offered by ServiceNow.

 <a href="/assets/images/dashboard.png"><img src="/assets/images/dashboard.png"></a>